apple/ml-hypersim/README.md

   - Install the following Python libraries: pillow
     - http://pillow.readthedocs.io

+### Configuring the Hypersim Python tools for your system

+You need to rename `ml-hypersim/code/python/_system_config.py.example -> _system_config.py`, and modify the paths contained in this file for your system.

 ### Installing V-Ray Standalone and the V-Ray AppSDK

 Make sure the `bin` directory from V-Ray Standalone is in your `PATH` environment variable.
 Also make sure that the `bin` directory from the V-Ray AppSDK is in your `DYLD_LIBRARY_PATH` environment variable.
 For example, I add the following to my `~/.bash_profile` file.